TTatsuaki/SyRI-Project/README.md

 ## What happened?
+Around the world, algorithmic decision-making systems are increasingly deployed to automate governmental tasks and to identify, detect, and punish people that meet a presupposed profile of alleged criminal activity.
+What variables are deployed to construct a "presupposed profile", are often human determined, and thus prone to bias.
+Govornments are increasingly using such algorithmic decision-making system with a particular objective to combat fraud.
+In the Netherlands, fraud became increasingly more important within political debate since the early 2000's.
+Consequently, stricter policy measurements to combat fraud were developed.
+In turn, the use of such algorithmic decion-making systems can lead to unforeseen consequences, especially if these models are programmed with an unexpected bias.
+In the Netherlands, such a case has come to forefront: it is known as the "Dutch Childcare benefits schandal" (Dutch: de Toeslagenaffaire)
+In 2013, an algorithmic decision-making system for fraud detection was adopted: the “risk classification model”.
+(In English, also known as SyRI: "system risk indication")

 Between 2013 and 2019, 26,000 households were wrongly accused by Dutch authorities of committing fraudulent tax benefit claims.
 Parents received orders which required them to pay back the childcare benefits they received in their entirety, often representing tens of thousands of euros.
+The financial repercussions for these parents were often so high, that this affected their personal life severely.
+Many parents reported to have had mental health issues, divorce, or even considered suicide.

 Moreover, minorities were disproportionately affected as over 8,000 Caribbean-Dutch families were falsely accused.
-This was due to a risk classification algorithm used for the sake of fraud monitoring that turned out to be discriminatory and filled with institutional biases.
-In many cases, this sum amounted to tens of thousands of euros, driving families into severe financial hardship.
+It has thus come to light, that the scandal included racial profiling by the risk classification model, which is the focus of our project.
+The tax authorities used information on whether an applicant had Dutch nationality as a risk factor in the algorithmic system.
+“Dutch citizenship: yes/no” was used as a parameter in the risk classification model for assessing the risk of inaccurate applications.
+Consequently, people of non-Dutch nationalities received higher risk scores.

 ![picture scandal Netherlands guardians](https://user-images.githubusercontent.com/96054718/146206542-ae0d1175-04c8-4631-a6b4-c8400303308b.png)

 ![picture BBC fraud scandal (testimony)](https://user-images.githubusercontent.com/96054718/146206561-8e46a6db-4fb7-4c50-8232-c978610499cd.png)